 The Pods vulnerability is actually very similar to the GravityForms and the WordPress SEO ones.
 Looking at the DREAD score:

 D: 8 R: 2 E: 3 A: 2 D: 5

 Final score is 3 (very low)

 The MainWP vulnerability was found by our team and we gave it a high severity.
 The reason we did so is that it was very easy to exploit (unauthenticated) and allows anyone to get admin access to the vulnerable site.

 D: 10 R: 10 E: 9 A: 5 D: 6

 WooCommerce: SQL Injection / Severity: Very Low

-The WooCommerce vulnerability is interesting, since it requires an admin or shop manager in order to exploit it.
-We would not treat is a vulnerability, but as a bug, since it does not allow more damage than what the role (admin) actually can cause.
+The WooCommerce vulnerability is interesting, but it requires an admin or shop manager in order to exploit it.
+We would not treat this as a vulnerability, but as a bug, since it does not allow more damage than what the admin role can cause.